Historiography of the Christianization of the Roman Empire: Women

 There is some evidence of disruption of traditional women's roles in some of the mystery cults, such as Cybele, but there is no evidence this went beyond the internal practices of the religion itself.
 The mysteries created no alternative in larger society to the established patterns.
 There is no evidence of any effort in Second Temple Judaism to harmonize the roles or standing of women with that of men.
 Roman Empire was an age of awareness of the differences between male and female.
 Social roles were not taken for granted.
 They were debated, and this was often done with some misogyny.
 Paul uses a basic formula of reunification of opposites, (Galatians 3:28; 1 Corinthians 12:13; Colossians 3:11) to simply wipe away such social distinctions.
 In speaking of slave/free, male/female, Greek/Jew, circumcised/uncircumcised, and so on, he states that "all" are "one in Christ" or that "Christ is all".
 This became part of the message of the early church and the practice of the Pauline communities.

-Professor of religious studies at Brown University, Ross Kraemer, argues that Christianity offered women of this period a new sense of worth.
 Having their female (and imperfect male) babies taken from them and exposed, was an accepted fact of Roman life for most women.
 In 1968, J. Lindsay reported that even in large families "more than one daughter was practically never reared."
 There was also a high mortality rate among women due to childbirth and abortion.
 Elizabeth Castelli writes: "The ascetic life, especially the monastic life, may have provided women with a mode of escape from the rigors and dangers of married and maternal existence, with the prospect of an education and (in some cases) an intellectual life, and with access to social and economic power that would otherwise have eluded them".

-Judith Lieu cautions that there is "good reason for rejecting a model that understands women’s attraction to early Christianity... purely in terms of ’what it did for them’."
+Judith Lieu cautions that there is "good reason for rejecting a model that understands women's attraction to early Christianity... purely in terms of 'what it did for them'."
 A survey of the literature of the early period shows female converts as having one thing in common: that of being in danger.
 Women took real risks to spread the gospel.
 Ordinary women moved in and out of houses and shops and marketplaces, took the risk of speaking out and leading people, including children, outside the bounds of the "proper authorities".
 This is evident in the sanctions and labels their antagonists used against them.
 Power resided with the male authority figure, and he had the right to label any uncooperative female in his household as insane or possessed, to exile her from her home, and condemn her to prostitution.
 Kraemer theorizes that "Against such vehement opposition, the language of the ascetic forms of Christianity must have provided a strong set of validating mechanisms", attracting large numbers of women.